waesabi/waesabi/README.md

 👨‍🎓 Computer Science & Engineer from NIT Durgapur

 I'm a software engineer who is passionate about open-source community.
-Some technologies I enjoy working with Swift, Typescript.
+Some technologies I enjoy working with Swift.

 ```Swift
 let aboutMe = {